hashlips-lab/nft-erc721-collection/README.md

 ### Services
 - Etherscan free API key _(optional: used for the automated contract verificiation, as well as retrieving the current values for gas cost estimation)_
-- Infura free basic plan or higher _(optional: used by the CLI commands in order to perform operations on real blockchains, you can skip this if you deploy and manage your contract manually)_
+- Infura free basic plan or higher _(optional: used by the CLI commands in order to perform operations on real blockchains, you can skip this if you deploy and manage your contract [using Truffle Dashboard](https://youtu.be/fwdIA5UuPmM))_
 - Coin Market Cap free API key _(optional: used for retrieving the current token price for gas cost estimation in USD)_